Eligibility and General Rules

 Note: IF an ensemble wins the Masque Laureate Competition the ensemble may share wearing the Laureate Bells/Medallion at their discretion and a single scroll shall be presented to the group as a whole.

-The Jongleur Laureate competition is held at Kingdom Art-Sci.
-Documentation of the art form and method of performance period to a particular time, place, and culture will be required to determine eligibility of the entrants but will not be used to judge performance and thus the victor of this competition.
+The Jongleur Laureate competition is held at Kingdom Art-Sci and Trimaris Royal University.
+A simple description of the art form and method of performance period to a particular time, place, and culture will be required to determine eligibility of the entrants but will not be used to judge performance and thus the victor of this competition.
 Other criteria include:

-- Documentation shall be turned over to judges no less than an hour prior to competition for their perusal.
+- Documentation shall be turned over to judges prior to competition for their perusal.

 - All aspects of performances are eligible for this competition, types of performances that are not normally encountered in the other Laureate Competitions are highly encouraged.